ryandagley/ryandagley/README.md

 ryandagley/ryandagley is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->

+Day 1: Wrote an OpenAI API connector.
+Day 2: Wrote an outline for OpenAI text summarization script.